Atlanticism: History

 Atlanticism has undergone significant changes in the 21st century in light of terrorism and the Iraq War, the net effect being a renewed questioning of the idea itself and a new insight that the security of the respective countries may require alliance action outside the North Atlantic territory.
 After the September 11, 2001, attacks, NATO for the first time invoked Article 5, which states that any attack on a member state will be considered an attack against the entire group of members.
 Planes of NATO's multi-national AWACS unit patrolled the U.S. skies and European countries deployed personnel and equipment.
 However, the Iraq War caused fissures within NATO and the sharp difference of opinion between the U.S.-led backers of the invasion and opponents strained the alliance.
 Some commentators, such as Robert Kagan and Ivo Daalder questioned whether Europe and the United States had diverged to such a degree that their alliance was no longer relevant.
 Later, in 2018, Kagan said that "we actually need the United States to be working actively to support and strengthen Europe".

 The importance of NATO was reaffirmed during Barack Obama's administration, though some called him relatively non-Atlanticist compared to predecessors.
 As part of the Obama Doctrine, Washington supported multilateralism with allies in Europe.
 Obama also enforced sanctions on Russia with European (and Pacific) allies after Russia's first invasion of Ukraine in Crimea.
 After his presidency, Obama also stressed the Atlantic alliance's importance during the Trump administration, indirectly opposing Trump in the matter.

 During the Trump years, tensions rose within NATO, as a result of democratic backsliding in Hungary and Turkey, and Trump's comments against NATO members and the alliance.
 Robert Kagan echoed common criticisms that Trump undermined the alliance.
 Despite this, NATO gained two new member countries (Montenegro and North Macedonia) during that time.
 The importance of NATO in Europe increased due to the continuing threat of the Russian military and intelligence apparatus and the uncertainty of Russian actions in former Soviet Union countries, and various threats in the Middle East.
 German-Russian economic relations became an issue in the Atlantic relationship due to Nord Stream 2, among other disagreements such as trade disputes between the United States and the European Union.

+After Biden took office, he emphasized multilateralism and the importance of international alliances, making the restoration and strengthening of the Atlantic alliance a key priority.
 As the Biden administration began, top officials of the European Union expressed optimism about the Atlantic relationship.
 Following the February 2022 Russian invasion of Ukraine, journalists noted that the Russian aggression led to a united political response from the European Union, making the defensive relevance of the Atlantic alliance more widely known, and increasing the popularity of NATO accession in countries like Sweden and Finland.
+Finland joined NATO on 4 April 2023 and Sweden on 7 March 2024.